-This means that our sports therapist in Truro focuses on prevention of injury and the rehabilitation of individuals back to optimum levels of everyday living as well as sports specific fitness.
+This means that our sports therapist focuses on the prevention of injury and the rehabilitation of individuals back to optimum levels of everyday living, as well as sports-specific fitness.
 This is irrespective of age or ability.

 What is Sports Therapy?

-Secondly, they will assess an individual’s biomechanical gait, this is their movement and how they use their body.
-Therefore taken together these will provide you with the most valuable and appropriate form of treatment and rehabilitation.
+Secondly, they will assess an individual’s biomechanical gait.
+This is their movement and how they use their body.
+Taken together, these will provide you with the most valuable and appropriate form of treatment and rehabilitation.

 What will a typical session with a sports therapist involve?

-- Injury consultation (approximately 20 minutes).
+- Initial consultation (approximately 20 minutes).

 - A combination of massage therapy and exercises (35-40 minutes)